Excel TRIM function for removing spaces

 “The TRIM Function”

-Not only spaces from left and right but more than one spaces within the words the in string will also be removed by the TRIM function.
+Not only spaces from left and right but more than one space within the words the in string will also be removed by the TRIM function.

 The Syntax of TRIM function